 #3: Schedule A Strategy Call

 These brand adjectives bring Meg into her client’s world.
-Everything about a brand photography session is crafted with these words in mind: the location, the props, the lighting, and the mood Meg works to capture during the session.
+Make sure everything about a high-quality photography session is crafted with these words in mind: the location, the props, the lighting, and the mood Meg works to capture during the photography session.

 PRO TIP: Pinterest Is Your Friend

 Pinterest can be frustrating when a client presents you with a board of 500 photos and says, “I want photos exactly like these!”
-But in brand photography, Pinterest is your greatest ally!
-Ask your client to create a Pinterest board with up to 50 images that represent their brand.
+Pinterest is your greatest ally!
+Make sure you ask your client to create a Pinterest board with up to 50 digital images that represent their brand.
 These can be photos, works of art, or relevant articles.
 The pins will provide a visual component to the brand questionnaire, and help you in creating a shared vision.

 Meg invests a great deal of up-front time in every single client; but the real time investment is the shoot day itself.

-With clients often paying for hair and makeup services and purchasing new clothing, Meg aims to deliver a diverse collection of headshots and lifestyle photographs that will last.
+With people often paying for hair and makeup services and purchasing new clothing, Meg aims to deliver a diverse collection of headshots and lifestyle photographs that will last.

 The Price Is Right: What To Charge